|Mr Ray Brandreth Esq||Mr Clive Nelson Esq||Mr Doug Stocking Esq|

 3.11 Any club entering more than one team may promote players from one team to another although such players may have already played in the current competition for the lower team with which they were first registered, Under no circumstances can a player be relegated from a team with which they were first registered even though they have not played in the competition with that team or from a team to which they have been promoted.
 The penalty for default under this rule will be to have the player's score deleted and their opponent's score to read 21 0.
 The Club may also be fined up to £5 at the Special Council's discretion.

-3.13 All matches must commence promptly at 6.30 pm (2pm Littler cup, last 16 onwards Centenary year).
-Finals to be advised and League Match Rule 4 to be strictly adhered to.
+3.13 All matches must commence promptly at 630pm.
+Finals to be advised and league match rule 4 to be strictly adheared to.

 C.C.B.A.
 Merit (3 Rounds)